 Mashiko, is the largest folk-art pottery center in eastern Japan.
-Mashiko is relatively closer location Tokyo (capital city in Japan) than other pottery production area.
+Mashiko is relatively closer location Tokyo (the capital city of Japan) than other pottery production areas.
 There are about 380 potteries and 50 pottery shops.
 In kasama-masiko region, almost 1000 potters works.

-In 1924, Shoji Hamada(well‐known potter in Japan), came to settle in Mashiko.
+In 1924, Shoji Hamada(a well‐known potter in Japan) came to settle in Mashiko.
 He promoted the Folk Crafts Movement with Soetsu Yanagi.
 They pursued an ideal that beauty in Everyday Crafts strongly.
-Not only the other craftsmen living in Mashiko, but also people began to see pottery as ‘works of art’ as well as tools.
+Not only the other craftsmen living in Mashiko but also people began to see pottery as ‘works of art’ as well as tools.

-Many potters, set up their own kilns and create pottery in their own way.
-Mashiko became one of the popular pottery regions in Japan.
+Many potters set up their own kilns and created pottery in their own way.
+Mashiko became one of the famous pottery regions in Japan.
 Pottery Fairs in Mashiko have been held in spring and fall.